 Work life balance is different for everyone.
 Find a schedule or plan that works for you.
 Ensure that it’s realistic and sustainable.

-The biggest thing I’ve learnt from finding that perfect balance is maintaining a consistent routine that makes you feel happy and successful.
+The biggest thing I’ve learnt from finding that perfect balance is consistency, routine and self-discipline that makes you feel happy and successful.

 Before you go…